DynamiteAI/dynamite-nsm/docs/guides/base_views/01_overview.md

 ### Conversations

-Conversations represent bi-directional communications between hosts.
+Conversations represent bidirectional communications between hosts.
 The Conversations module provides  high-level summaries of top-talkers, ports, and application protocols and can serve as a starting point for more focused threat hunts.

 <p align="center">